-If you are using one of the larger San Francisco real estate companies such as Zephyr Real Estate, Pacific Union, McGuire, Paragon, Coldwell Banker, Prudential, Vanguard Properties or any of the other larger companies they will likely insure that a “Certificate of Insurance” by the inspector is on file with them.
+If you are using one of the larger San Francisco real estate companies such as Zephyr Real Estate, Pacific Union, McGuire, Paragon, Coldwell Banker, Prudential, Vanguard Properties, or any of the other larger companies they will likely ensure that a “Certificate of Insurance” by the inspector is on file with them.
 However, it never hurts to ask.

-The most important item to have inspected and develop a good understanding about is the foundation.
+The most important item to inspect and develop a good understanding of is the foundation.
 Following the foundation, an inspection and understanding of the roof is of significant importance.
 The electrical supply and distribution system should be inspected and commented upon as inappropriate installations can create a fire hazard.
-The plumbing system like the electrical supply and distribution should also be inspected and commented upon in regard to function, legality and opportunity for leaks.
+The plumbing system like the electrical supply and distribution should also be inspected and commented upon in regard to function, legality, and opportunity for leaks.
 The heating system like the preceding installations should be observed and inspected so that it is clear that it was operating as intended.
-Kitchen appliances such as the range, ovens, dishwasher, garbage disposals and other operational installations should be tested to ensure that the’re operating normally.
+Kitchen appliances such as the range, ovens, dishwashers, garbage disposals, and other operational installations should be tested to ensure that they’re operating normally.

 You should plan on attending the home inspection.
 This is the ideal time for questions and answers about the state and conditions of the building.
 The written report should be available to the buyers by the end of the following business day of the site inspection.
 The written report should include accurate estimates for any needed repairs and should also include recommendations for maintenance as well as possible vendors.